naoshibaikyu/superbuddn/epilogues/s1roadtrip.md

 Sticky: And what are you going to do to stop me?

-Eris: You...!!
+Eris Annoyed: You...!!
 Stay back from her!

 %Sticky opens the net briefly to pull Nadine out, holding her by her neck.

-Eris: Nadine!
+Eris Shocked: Nadine!

 Nadine Angry: (flailing around) Ngh...!!